MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 CairoMakie.activate!()
 ```

-# MakieLayout Tutorial
+# Layout Tutorial

-In this tutorial, we will see some of the capabilities of MakieLayout while
+In this tutorial, we will see some of the capabilities of layouts in Makie while
 building a complex figure step by step.
 This is the final result we will create:

 ![step_22](step_22.svg)

 All right, let's get started!

-## Scene and Layout
+## Creating A Figure

-First, we import CairoMakie, which brings in AbstractPlotting and MakieLayout as well.
+First, we import CairoMakie.
-Then we create the main scene and layout.
+Then we create an empty `Figure` which will hold all our content elements and organize them in a layout.
-The function `layoutscene` is a convenience function that creates a `Scene`
-which has a `GridLayout` attached to it that always fills the whole scene area.
-You can pass the outer padding of the top layout as the first argument.

 ```@example tutorial
 using CairoMakie
 using Random # hide
 Random.seed!(2) # hide

-outer_padding = 30
-scene, layout = layoutscene(outer_padding, resolution = (1200, 700),
-    backgroundcolor = RGBf0(0.98, 0.98, 0.98))
+fig = Figure(resolution = (1200, 700), backgroundcolor = RGBf0(0.98, 0.98, 0.98))

-scene
+fig
-save("step_001.svg", scene) # hide
+save("step_001.svg", fig) # hide
 nothing # hide
 ```
 ![step_001](step_001.svg)

 ## First Axis

-The scene is completely empty, I have made the background light gray so it's easier
+The figure is completely empty, I have made the background light gray so it's easier
 to see.
-Now we add an Axis.
-This is an axis or subplot type that MakieLayout defines
+Now we add an `Axis`.
-which knows how to behave in a layout (which the Makie version doesn't).

-We create the axis and place it into the layout in one go.
+We create the axis and place it into the figure's layout in one go.
 You place objects in
-a layout by using indexing syntax.
+a figure by using indexing syntax.
 You can save the axis in a variable by chaining
 the `=` expressions.

 We call the axis title "Pre Treatment" because we're going to plot some made up measurements,
 like they could result from an experimental trial.

 ```@example tutorial
-ax1 = layout[1, 1] = Axis(scene, title = "Pre Treatment")
+ax1 = fig[1, 1] = Axis(fig, title = "Pre Treatment")

-scene
+fig
-save("step_002.svg", scene) # hide
+save("step_002.svg", fig) # hide
 nothing # hide
 ```
 ![step_002](step_002.svg)